PyRepair/maniple/training-data/summarize-experiment-v2/matplotlib/17/prompt_response_response_6.md

         vmax = expander

     elif vmax - vmin <= maxabsvalue * tiny:
-        if vmax == 0 and vmin == 0:
+        if abs(vmax) <= tiny and abs(vmin) <= tiny:
             vmin = -expander
             vmax = expander
         else:
             vmin -= expander * abs(vmin)
             vmax += expander * abs(vmax)

-    if swapped:
+    if not increasing and swapped:
         vmin, vmax = vmax, vmin
     return vmin, vmax
 ```

-This corrected version of the function should now pass the failing test and satisfy the expected input/output variable information.
+With this corrected version of the `nonsingular` function, it should pass the failing test and satisfy the expected input/output variable information.